ms-iot/content/en-US/win10/SetupMBM.md

 The second time and every other time you need to use 32-bit EFI and 32-bit BIN.
 The reason the bitness of the firmware has to match the bitness of the OS is that there is an EFI in the OS image that gets loaded to bootstrap the OS, and that EFI has to be the same bitness as the firmware as well.

-##Put the Windows 10 IoT Core Insider Preview image on your SD card
+##Put the Windows 10 IoT Core image on your SD card

 1. **Insert a micro SD card** into your SD card reader.